PDIS/transcript/2022-02-23-Lecture-at-the-Innovation-Governance-Expert-Program,-the-Graduate-School-of-Public-Policy,-the-University-of-Tokyo.md

 ### Audience Member:

+Thank you very much.
+I placed him on a lot of vitamins.
+I think that's good for your immunity in your body system. [inaudible 21:48] is our next questionnaire.
+I'm a certified public accountant.
+Thank you very much, Minister Tang.
+You argue that in order to live in a digital society, we need social competence to avoid being misled by close information.

-Minister Tang has pointed out the effectiveness of purpose-based learning in cultivating social competence and acquiring immunity from misinformation so prevalent in a digital society, by taking examples such as Air Box in elementary schools and fact-checking during elections by high school students.
-What should adults do to acquire such competence from now on?
-You have advocated building people-public-private partnerships What roles can businesses play in this process?
+You cited examples of air books in elementary schools are factor checking during the elections by junior high school students. [inaudible 22:09] is effective according to you.
+What can we do as adults to acquire such skills?
+What roles can business play in order to make this democracy function more effectively?
+Those are the questions.
+Thank you.

 ### Audrey Tang: